sashirestela/slimvalidator/CONTRIBUTING.md

 1. Avoid adding new dependencies as much as possible.
 1. Ensure to add Javadoc where necessary.
 1. Provide unit tests for your code.
-1. Provide demo code to use real services.
-Use environment variables for credentials.
 1. Large features should be discussed with maintainers before implementation.
 Use the [Discussion](https://github.com/sashirestela/slimvalidator/discussions) section for this.

 ## Code Formatting